-The Library, in consultation with GMIT's Academic Council, has developed a referencing guide based on the Harvard citation style.
-The Harvard style is one of a myriad of citation styles available to students, but it is the most common one used in GMIT.
+The Library, in consultation with ATU's Academic Council, has developed a referencing guide based on the Harvard citation style.
+The Harvard style is one of a myriad of citation styles available to students, but it is the most common one used in ATU.

 The important thing to remember when referencing is to be consistent with whatever style you are using.

 The ATU Harvard style is based on British Standard BS ISO 690: 2010.
 It is an author-date style, where you put the name of the author, the year the information was published and the relevant page number(s) in brackets after the quote or paraphrase in your document.
 At the end of the document you make a reference list of your sources, in a specific format.

 There will be two parts to every reference you use: